stanford-mse-125-2025/mse-125-2025-website/assignment4.md

 (You can use the
 <a href="https://stat.ethz.ch/R-manual/R-patched/library/stats/html/predict.lm.html" class="code">
     predict.lm</a> function in <span class="code">R</span>).
-Compute the model estimated mean price for a Honda Accord with an odometer reading of <strong>300,000</strong> miles.
+Compute the model estimated mean price and confidence interval for a Honda Accord with an odometer reading of <strong>300,000</strong> miles.
 Based on the results, what is a critical issue in your current regression model?